The-Advent-Project/offseason-2022/contents/home.md

 The Advent Project is an online multimedia calendar that usually unlocks a new piece of bite-sized art every day for 24 days in December.

-**This year, we're doing something a little different.** We are offering three weekly prompts, starting December 1st, and the responses from you&mdash;our community of former keyholders and other friends&mdash;will all be displayed exclusively on <a href="https://instagram.com/adventproj">our Instagram page</a>.
+**For 2023, we did doing something a little different.** We offered three weekly prompts throughout December, and the compiled responses from you&mdash;our community of former keyholders and other friends&mdash;were all displayed exclusively on <a href="https://instagram.com/adventproj">our Instagram page</a>.

-Want to make something with us? <a href="https://adventproject.org/community">Check out this week's prompt here.</a>

 </div>
 </div>